All DAIR3 materials are in the GitHub Repository: https://github.com/DAIR3/DAIR3-Workshop

 Assessment Instrument:

-2.2 Metadata – Data About Data: Maximizing data and code for broad uses
+2.2 Metadata – Data About Data

 This lesson explores the essentials of metadata in biomedical research datasets, covering data collection methods, population, and context.
 Students will learn to identify high-quality metadata that supports reproducibility and distinguish it from inadequate metadata, ensuring robust and reliable research outcomes.